TolikPylypchuk/SharpHook/docs/articles/hooks.md

 `Task` - this task is finished when the hook is destroyed.
 Since the underlying native API is blocking, the only way to run the hook in a non-blocking way is to run it on a separate thread, and all default implementations do just that.

+You can specify in the hook constructors whether `RunAsync` should create a background thread or not.
+Background threads don't block the application from exiting if all other threads have finished executing.
+By default the created thread will not be a background thread.

 You can subscribe to events after the hook is started.

 If you run the hook when it's already running, then an exception will be thrown.
 You can check whether a hook is running